mbilal3/Muhammads_Portfolio/README.md

 ![](NY_Leading_Cause_of_Deaths_Analysis/20_causes_of_death.jpeg)

-Key Findings: Top 20 causes of Dealth
+<p align="center">Key Findings: Top 20 causes of Dealth in NYC as per the Dataset analyzed </p>